Nipmuc Program of Studies

 Where in the world does “X” come from?
 This course inspires students by analyzing the places where we can find linear, exponential, and quadratic functions in our everyday lives.
 Examples of this include testing the strength of an object in order to predict the load capacity of a bridge, determining the costs of materials and analyzing profit to create a successful business, and modeling bacteria growth through probability.
 (The honors level course provides a more in-depth study of Algebra with faster pacing.)

 One element of mathematics that can be found in almost every aspect of our world is geometry.
 Whether it’s a man-made construction that involves the use of Pythagorean Theorem, or the symmetry of regular polygons that we see in road signs and other aesthetics in our environment, or parallel and perpendicular lines like the streets of major cities in the United States such as New York City, we have Geometry all around us and in this course we will learn to recognize these Geometric properties in our environment and how to use them to solve problems.
 This course is an integrated study of plane and coordinate geometric concepts of two- and three-dimensional figures.
 The students will use inductive and deductive reasoning and logic to prove geometric concepts, and will apply formulas to solve various geometric problems.
-We have a few culminating hands-on projects that include using indirect measurement and right triangle trigonometry to measure tall objects around the school campus and using our area and perimeter skills to make a quilt as a class that will be donated to a person in the community in need.
+We have a few culminating hands-on projects that include using indirect measurement and right triangle trigonometry to measure tall objects around the school campus.
+Students should successfully complete Algebra 1 prior to enrolling in this course.

 Economics Independent Study Honors 1 Credit Grade 12